-BC Timber Sales (BCTS) manages 20 per cent of the Crown timber harvest, generating revenue for British Columbians through the safe, sustainable development and auction of Crown timber.
-BCTS is a stand-alone program within the Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+BC Timber Sales (BCTS) manages about 20 per cent of the province’s allowable annual cut for Crown timber, generating economic prosperity for British Columbians through the safe, sustainable development and auction of Crown timber.
+BCTS operates in 33 communities and directly supports over 8,000 jobs across B.C.

-Data from BCTS’ competitive timber auctions are used to help determine the market value of timber harvested from public land.
-The land management and associated harvested timber generates approximately $2.5 billion in sales of timber products per year for the provincial economy.
+Data from our operations are used to help determine the market value of the timber harvested from public land and ensures British Columbians receive fair value from their timber resources.

-By providing a reliable supply of timber through competitive auctions and making timber available to loggers, wood processors and other forestry businesses, BCTS supports jobs and rural communities across B.C.
+BCTS provides a reliable supply of timber through competitive auctions of timber sales licences, making Crown timber available to loggers, wood processors and other forestry businesses.

 Worker safety is critical and BCTS takes a preventative approach to workplace accidents and injuries.
 As a member of the B.C.
 Forest Safety Council, BCTS endorses a culture of safety and is committed to the safety of all people affected by its operations.